 Pop Music Production delves into academic depths around the culture, the business, the songwriting, and most importantly, the pop music production process.
 Phil Harding balances autobiographical discussion of events and relationships with academic analysis to offer poignant points on the value of pure popular music, particularly in relation to BoyBands and how creative pop production and songwriting teams function.

-Included here are practical resources such as recording studio equipment lists, producer business deal examples and a 12-step mixing technique, where Harding expands upon previously released material to explain how ‘Stay Another Day’ by East 17 changed his approach to mixing forever.
-However, it is important to note that Harding almost downplays his involvement within his career.
-At no point is he centre stage; instead he humbly discusses his position within the greater scheme of events.
+Included here are practical resources, such as recording studio equipment lists, producer business deal examples and a 12-step mixing technique, where Harding expands upon previously released material to explain how ‘Stay Another Day’ by East 17 changed his approach to mixing forever.
+However, it is important to note that Harding almost downplays his involvement in his career.
+At no point is he center stage; he humbly discusses his position within the greater scheme of events.
 Pop Music Production offers cutting-edge analysis of a genre rarely afforded academic attention.

 METHODOLOGY: RESEARCH AND INTERVIEW QUESTIONS

 CHAPTER 2: The Business of Pop Music Production

 APPENDIX 1 – Technology for Pop Music Production